 You will be assessed at the start of the course and this assessment will help you and your teacher to decide whether the November or June entry is best for you.

-GCSE English is an important qualification for progression into a wide range of careers and Further and Higher Education courses.
+GCSE English is an important qualification for progression into A-Level, a wide range of careers, and Further and Higher Education courses.

-The achievement of a Grade C or above is evidence of your ability to read fluently, communicate orally and in writing with confidence and effectiveness.
+The achievement of a Grade 4 or above is evidence of your ability to read fluently and communicate clearly in writing with confidence and effectiveness.